Support for Disadvantaged Pupils

 If you are not sure whether your child is eligible for Free School Meals or would like more information about how you should go about claiming an entitlement, please contact Mrs Taylor at the school office, in confidence.
 Information can also be found on Salford City Council's website here.

 For more information about how we plan provision and track progress, please contact Mrs Walker (Deputy Head).

 We are always keen to talk to parents of children who receive Pupil Premium, to ask for their ideas on what they feel is the most effective provision.
 Your son or daughter may be doing extremely well at school but there may be things that we can do to stretch them more, to build their confidence, to develop particular skills or to help them raise their aspirations further.
-If you have particular ideas that you would like to discuss or share with us, please contact your class teacher, Mrs Walker or Mrs Hughes.
+If you have particular ideas that you would like to discuss or share with us, please contact your class teacher or Mrs Walker.